-- a.
-A spiny Asian tree (Acacia catechu) having bipinnately compound leaves, spikes of yellow flowers, and dark heartwood.b.
-A raw material obtained from the heartwood of this plant, used in the preparation of tannins and brown dyes.
-Also called cutch .
+- A raw material obtained from the heartwood of this plant, used in the preparation of tannins and brown dyes.
+Also called In both senses also called cutch .

 Origin of catechuProbably from Malay kachu probably from Dravidian karaiyal, karaiccal that which is dissolved from karai to melt